ondat/documentation/docs/operations/replication.md

 ## Overview

 > 💡 For more information on Ondat's Replication feature, review the [Replication](/docs/concepts/replication) feature page.

 ### Example - Enable Volume Replication Through a `PersistentVolumeClaim` Definition

-The following guidance below will demonstrates how to use Ondat's Volume Replication  through a  `PersistentVolumeClaim`  (PVC) definition.
+The following guidance will demonstrate how to use Ondat's Volume Replication through a `PersistentVolumeClaim` (PVC) definition.
 -   The instructions will enable volume replication on a PVC with the label » `storageos.com/replicas=1` - which will create `1` master volume and `1` replica volume respectively.

     > 💡 Labels can be applied to a PVC directly, or indirectly by adding them as parameters on a `StorageClass`.